Sean O’Malley: UFC Record, Net Worth, Bio & Next Fight (2026)

 Wife / Children

 Sean O’Malley is in a long-term relationship with his wife, Danya Gonzalez, a hairstylist and entrepreneur.
 The couple, who married in a private ceremony, have been together since before O’Malley’s UFC fame.
-They share two children: a daughter named Elena, born in 2020, and a son, born in May 2025.
+They share two children: a daughter named Elena (born 2020), and a son (born May 2025).
 O’Malley frequently credits Danya for managing the business side of their life and keeping him grounded.
+(Note: Some sources confirm only the daughter publicly, with the son less widely reported.)

 Parents & Heritage